Chinitna and Hallo : Frequently Asked Questions

 8. Will we see wolves?

-Wolves are spotted every summer in the meadows and on the beaches but it is random.
+Wolves are spotted every summer in the meadows and on the beaches, but their presence is unpredictable in these areas and not something that occurs daily.
 Have your camera ready!

 9. How physically strenuous is the Chinitna or Hallo Bay trips?